wrk-flow/php-get-typed-value/docs/content/en/index.md

 - 🚀 Retrieve values from Array (JSON) / XML with correct return type
 - 🏆 Makes PHPStan / IDE happy due the return types
-- 🤹‍ Basic type without additional looping.
+- 🤹‍ Ensures that desired value is in correct type (without additional loop validation.
+Validates always on get).

 ## Installation